anton-k/reverb-csd/README.md

 ```

 It builds shared library and generates bundled plugins for vst3 and clap.
-Plugins are built with clack framework and clap-wrapper-rs library.
+Plugins are built with clack-plugin framework and clap-wrapper-rs library.

 ### TODO